Skip to content

 Requirement text

-Top management shall review the organization's quality management system at planned intervals to ensure its continuing suitability, adequacy, and effectiveness.
+The organization shall document procedures for management review.
+Top management shall review the organization's quality management system at documented planned intervals to ensure its continuing suitability, adequacy, and effectiveness.
 The review shall include assessing opportunities for improvement and the need for changes to the QMS, including the quality policy and quality objectives.

 What changed